Dunhuang, Province Gansu.

 Please check rates and details directly with the companies in question if you need more recent info.

-Dunhuang or Tun-huang is an isolated desert oasis which was inhabeted by Buddhists for about 1,000 years.
+Dunhuang or Tun-huang is an isolated desert oasis which was inhabited by Buddhists for about 1,000 years.
 They dug a series of caves and decorated them with a vibrant array of wall frescoes and sculptures.
 At this time Dunhuang was at the western frontier of the powerful Chinese empire.
-The Silk Road made the oasis an important trading post. after the collapse of the silk route the area depopulated, but fortunately the caves and its paintings have been preserved by the dry climate.
+The Silk Road made the oasis an important trading post.
+After the collapse of the silk road trade the area depopulated, but fortunately the caves and its paintings have been preserved by the dry climate.
+On the other side the sand of the desert is eroding the outside parts and facades of the caves.
+It is one of many threats to the caves,